nibalizer/talks-better_together/index.rst

     * gave us limited Do X before Y
     * create repos in git slaves before creating them in the git master
     * replication in the git-master is a bit derpy
+    * "this allows creation of git repos on the git slaves before creation of the master repos on the gerrit server"

 Need basic orchestration